FREQUENTLY ASKED QUESTIONS

 HOW CAN I BECOME INVOLVED WITH MyRWA?

+VOLUNTEER.
 Volunteers are the lifeblood of the Mystic River Watershed Association.
-For the first 27 years of its existence, all programs were volunteer-run.
-The addition of staff members has enhanced MyRWA’s ability to support citizens’ interests and efforts while maintaining the institutional memory of the organization.
-Opportunities for participation include serving on one of MyRWA’s committees (Policy, Water Quality, Outreach); volunteering as a water quality monitor; organizing spring clean-ups; helping to plan events; assisting in office work; providing website assistance, etc.
+For the first 27 years of its existence, all programs were volunteer-run!
+Opportunities for participation include serving on one of MyRWA’s committees (Policy, Clean Water Campaign); volunteering as a water quality or herring monitor; and participating in river and park clean-ups.